AmeliaES/code-review-workshop/practical_session/code-review-depression-scores/README.md

   * The script calculates summary statistics (n, mean, standard deviation, median, interquartile range, and percentage of scores above the threshold) for each time point and saves the results to a CSV file.

 > For more info and context please visit my GitHub repo here: https://github.com/AmeliaES/ALSPAC_inflam_2022/.
 Many thanks for your time, any feedback or suggested changes would be much appreciated.

+# Original script written in R, then translated to Python.